esys/workshop-hello-gitops/README.md

   - Checkout the code
   - Unit test it
   - Build and push the application as a Docker image
-  - Update the Kustomize manifest with the new Docker image tag
+  - Update the Kustomize manifest with the new Docker tag

 ### Take a look at Kustomize

 Kustomize manifests are in the `kustomize` folder.
-The `kustomization.yaml` is updated automatically by the GitHub workflow to add a new `images` transformation to set the right image name and tag.
+The `kustomization.yaml` is updated automatically by the GitHub workflow to add a new `images` transformation setting the right image name and tag.
 ```
 images:
 - name: hello-gitops